GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 * **Compliance:** Does the extension comply with our [program policies]?
 Extensions must not violate any of these policies.

 * **Manifest V3:** Is the extension built on Manifest V3?
-Manifest V3 reflects the aims of our platform vision, and all High Quality extensions should use it.
-(See this [MV3 overview][mv3-overview].)
+Manifest V3 is the current version of the Chrome extension platform and all High Quality extensions should use it.
+(See the [Manifest V3 overview][mv3-overview].)

 * **Security:** Is the extension safe for users?
 Make sure your extension does not pose security threats, does not use deceptive installation tactics and meets Chrome Web Store's data privacy